-Our experienced addiction care specialists at UBH combine group therapy, individual counseling, holistic treatments and many other modalities to help patients in their pursuit of sobriety.
+Our experienced addiction care specialists at UBH combine group therapy, individual counseling, holistic treatments, and many other modalities to help patients in their pursuit of sobriety.
 We invite you to learn more about how we can help you or someone you care for overcome addiction.
-Contact us today at 561-708-5295 to learn more.

 Learn More About Group Therapy and Get Help Today!

 Group therapy is an excellent tool in recovery.
 This therapy method has been helpful for individuals to learn how to live life without drugs and alcohol.
 At Unity Behavioral Health, it is just one of many of our treatment methods that lead to recovery.